 While I would never want to live in a place that restricted personal freedom and privacy to such an extent, I don’t think there’s much that a company like Airbnb can do about it.

-Ultimately, pulling out of China would mean sacrificing not just their Chinese business, but much of their Asia business more broadly, and it wouldn’t do anything to change how privacy is handled in China.
+Ultimately, pulling out of China would mean sacrificing not just Airbnb’s Chinese business but also much of their Asia business more broadly.
+Besides, it wouldn’t do anything to change how privacy is handled in China.
 Local competitors would just step up to fill the void while gladly giving full access to their data.

-If you’d like to go a layer deeper, just drop your email on my homepage.
+If you’d like to go a layer deeper, DM me on Twitter or shoot me an email.

 This post is also available as a YouTube video: